C0mposer/Spyro-1-Practice-Rom/mods/PracticeCodes/src/UpdateNotes.md

 Hold L2 - Decrease Gemcount Rapidly
 Hold R2 - Increase Gemcount Rapidly

-## Level Select Out of Level Portal
-You can now level select out of any level portal.
-Choose a level in the level select (inventory), and hold down the triangle button during the fade to the fly in.
-Instead of going into the level, it will say returning home and you will come out of that level's portal.

-## Change Fly-In Angle
-You can now change the fly-in angle during the level select.
-Choose a level in the level select (inventory), and hold down the circle button during the fade to the fly in.
-The fly in angle will now be reversed.

 ## Fly In Reset Counter
 You can now keep track of how many times you have attempted a level.
 The individual level dragon counts in the inventory menu have been replaced with the amount of times you have triggered the fly in, or loaded a state during the fly in.